uesleibros/wasabi/docs/ERRORS.md

 ### ERR_CONNECT_FAILED (4)

 **What happened:** The TCP connection could not be established.
 Either `connect()` failed immediately or `select()` timed out waiting for the connection to complete.
 This includes failures from the Happy Eyeballs dual‑stack connection process.

 **Common causes:**

-- Server is down or not listening on the specified port
+* Server is down or not listening on the specified port.
-- Firewall blocking outbound connections on the target port
+* Firewall blocking outbound connections on the target port.
-- Corporate proxy required but not configured
+* Corporate proxy required but not configured.
-- Wrong port number
+* Wrong port number.

 **What to check:**

-- Verify the server is running and accepting connections
+* Verify the server is running and accepting connections.
-- Try connecting to the same host and port with a browser or telnet
+* Try connecting to the same host and port with a browser or telnet.
-- Check if a proxy is needed via `WebSocketSetProxy`
+* Check if a proxy is needed via `WebSocketSetProxy`.
-- Verify the port is correct (80 for `ws://`, 443 for `wss://`)
+* Verify the port is correct (80 for `ws://`, 443 for `wss://`).

 ```vb
 ' Example error output